pingidentity/pingidentity-devops-getting-started/docs/variableScoping.md

-# Variables and scope
+# Variables and Scope

 DevOps variables provide a way to store and reuse values with our Docker containers, ultimately used by our Docker image hooks to customize configurations.

 It's important to understand the different levels at which variables can be set and how and where you should use them.
 This diagram shows the different scopes in which variables can be set and applied:

 ![Variable Scoping](images/variableScoping-1.png)

 Assume that you're looking down at this diagram as a pyramid, where the container is the top.
 The order of precedence for variables is top down.
 Generally, you'll set variables having an orchestration scope.

 ## Image scope

 Variables having an image scope are assigned using the values set for the Docker Image (for example, from Dockerfiles).
 These variables are often set as defaults, allowing scopes with a higher level of precedence to override them.